-The Special Collections Research Center supports the teaching mission of the University of Kentucky by hosting a diverse range of instructional activities which make use of archival collections, rare books, and oral histories.
-We maintain a strong interest in working with undergraduate and graduate classes to introduce primary resources for research and experience based learning.
+The Special Collections Research Center supports the teaching mission of the University of Kentucky by providing a diverse range of instructional activities which make use of archival collections, rare books, and oral histories.
+We work directly with undergraduate and graduate classes to introduce primary resources for research and experiential learning assingments.

-Please make your reservation at least two to three weeks in advance - allow more lead time if teaching support is requested.
+Please make your reservation at least two to three weeks in advance - allow more lead time if a new activity or customized teaching support is requested.

-If you would like to have a member of the Special Collections staff speak to your class, we can arrange for a variety of presentations, from a ten-minute introduction to a full class session.
+Special Collections faculty and staff speak to your class, we can arrange for a variety of presentations, from a ten-minute introduction to a full class session.

 Special Collections staff members can help you locate materials to support your teaching.
 We have extensive knowledge of our collections, so please don’t hesitate to contact us for suggestions.